thegrumpygator/GetDataProject/Code Book.md

 ### "Mean" columns

-These columns contain the *mean* of each _subject-activity-attempt_.
+These columns contain the *mean* of each parameter-measurement for each _subject-activity-attempt_.

 tBodyAcc_mean_X
 tBodyAcc_mean_Y